michaeljsteel/NumBAT/docs/source/install.rst

 You won't be able to make changes to the Fortran finite element code.
 (For most people, this is completely fine.)
 The installer is not updated as frequently as the main source tree.

+We will actually run two installers: one for the free GMsh mesh generation tool, and one for |NUMBAT| itself.

 #.
 Choose a location for the base directory for building |NUMBAT| and supporting libraries,
     say ``c:\Users\<myname>\numbat``, which we will refer to as ``<NumBAT_BASE>``.